zandero/rest.vertx/README.md

 in trying to match the exception type with a build in exception handler.

 ## Bind exception handler to specific exception
-Exception handlers are bound to a exception type.
-First matching exception / exception handler pair is used.
+Exception handlers are bound to an exception type - first matching exception / handler pair is used.

 ### Example
 ```java